Retrotink/CHIP/BASIC Commands/readme.md

 ### COLOR f,b
 Sets the foreground and background colors for subsequent screen commands.
 CHIP Color BASIC has 64 colors (0-63).<br>
+f is foreground color, b is background color<br>

 ### LOCATE c,r
 Moves the cursor to the specified text column (0-49) and row (0-36).<br>